Tata Institute of Fundamental Research Hyderabad

 Tata Institute of Fundamental Research Hyderabad (or TIFR HYD) is a public research institution in Hyderabad, India.
 Then Prime Minister of India Manmohan Singh laid the foundation stone for the institute on 19 October 2010.
 It has operated on a campus of 209 acre near the Hyderabad Central University since moving in October 2017 from a temporary campus in Narsingi.

-The TIFR Centre for Interdisciplinary Sciences (TCIS) is the first centre of TIFR Hyderabad.
+The TIFR Centre for Interdisciplinary Sciences (TCIS) was the first centre of TIFR Hyderabad.
 The faculty are drawn from all the three major branches of the natural sciences and engineering.
-Nearly a hundred graduate students, postdoctoral fellows and scientific staff already work here on research topics from the life sciences, chemistry, physics and materials sciences.
-Substantial experimental efforts have commenced using tools of Nuclear Magnetic Resonance (NMR), Laser Sciences, Condensed Matter Physics, Synthetic and Biological Chemistry, Cell and Developmental Biology.
-TIFR Hyderabad has a department-less structure.
+More than a hundred graduate students, postdoctoral fellows and scientific staff work here on research topics from the life sciences, chemistry, physics and materials sciences.
+Substantial experimental efforts have commenced using tools of Nuclear Magnetic Resonance (NMR), Laser Sciences, Condensed Matter Physics, Synthetic and Biological Chemistry, Cell Biology, and Organismal Physiology.
+TIFR Hyderabad has a unique department-less structure.